IoT CCTV Cameras

 Furthermore, since some cameras allow for two-way communication, the attacker can instruct an employee with insider privileges to conduct an attack via the camera.
 This can be either as a result of blackmail, or a disgruntled employee looking to harm the organization that wronged them.

-So, today, when using IoT CCTV cameras, one must ask: am I using this camera to watch them, or are they using this camera to watch me?
+When using IoT CCTV cameras today, one must ask: am I using this camera to monitor others, or are others using it to monitor me?